kerski/fabric-dataops-patterns/DAX Query View Testing Pattern/pbip-deployment-and-dqv-testing-pattern-with-log-shipping.md

 6. BranchName - The name of the branch of the repository this testing occurred in.
 7. RespositoryName - The name of the respository this testing occurred in.
 8. ProjectName - The name of the Azure DevOps project this testing occurred in.
-9. UserName - Will be "Build Agent"
+9. UserName - The initiator of the test results in Azure DevOps.
 10. RunID - Globally Unique Identifier to identify the tests conducted.
 11. Order - Integer representing the order in which each record was created.
 12. RunDateTime - ISO 8601 Format the Date and Time the tests were initiated.